 One recent breakthrough in women’s healthcare, which will ease the heavy burden of physical consultation for doctors in clinics, has arrived in the shape of mobile apps.
 AI, data analytics, and machine learning (ML) are building a strong foundation in women’s health through mHealth apps and wearables.
 A number of these devices address the specific health issues of women, especially in reproductive health.

 Women face a number of health challenges during pregnancy.
 In 2017 there were over 800 deaths every day because of complications during pregnancy and childbirth.
 Around 94 percent of those deaths were from middle and lower-income countries.The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.